zeroc-ice/ice-demos/php/README.md

 ## Build Instructions for Windows

+## Building and Running the Demos on Windows

 ### Prerequisites

-Building the demos requires Microsoft NMAKE.
-If you do not already have NMAKE installed, you can download it as part of the [Windows Platform SDK][2].

-If you've installed Ice in a non-standard location, you'll need to set the `ICE_HOME` environment variable with the path name of the installation directory:

-    > set ICE_HOME=C:\Ice
+The projects for the sample programs require the [Ice Builder for Visual Studio][3].
+Add this extension to Visual Studio before building the demos.

 ### Building the Demos

-When you're ready to start the build, run `nmake`:
+When you're ready to start the build, run `MSBuild`:

-    > nmake /f Makefile.mak
+    > MSBuild msbuild\ice.proj /p:IceHome=C:\Ice-3.7.0

 ## Running the Demos